 - Blog Post Round-up Featuring Home Seller Tips

-A comprehensive, routinely updated agent blog is paramount for your email marketing.
+A comprehensive, routinely updated agent blog is paramount for your email marketing in real estate.
 Why?
 Because you won’t have much (or anything) to share in your emails other than “Hey, I’m a great agent — hire me!”

 Drip emails are lead nurturing emails, meaning they’re meant to gradually transition new leads who are kind of, maybe, sort of thinking about a home sale through the funnel to become knowledgeable, ready-to-act, soon-to-be sellers in need of your services.